Balancingrock/Swiftfire/README.md

 Once set up, any access to the port that has as its URL: '/serveradmin' will end up on the login page of the server administrator website.
 Note that the login is only as secure as the protocol.
 Use HTTP only when accessing from within a private LAN.

-## Note

-This is an early public beta release.

-However: It does work! :-)

 ## Features

 - Allows code injection (HTML and CSS) from functions written in Swift